ineedbots/iw4_bot_warfare/README.md

 | bots_play_aim                    | If the bots can aim.                                                                           | 1          |

 ## Changelog
+- v2.2.0
+	- Bots can now melee lunge
+	- Fixed some chat related script runtime errors
+	- Works with latest IW4x
+	- Fix bots possibly being stuck in sab
+	- Major cleanup

 - v2.1.0
 	- Bot chatter system, bots_main_chat
 	- Greatly reduce script variable usage
 	- Fix bots slowly reacting in remote streaks
 	- Improved bots mantling and stuck
 	- Improved bots aim
 	- Fix some runtime errors
 	- Fixed bots aim in third person
 	- Bots sprint more
 	- Improved bots sight on enemies
 	- Bots play hidden gamemodes like one-flag and arena
 	- Bots do random actions while waiting at an objective
 	- Improved bots from getting stuck
 	- Better bot difficulty management, bots_skill_min and bots_skill_max

 - v2.0.1
 	- Reduced bots crouching
 	- Increased bots sprinting
 	- Improved bots mantling, crouching and knifing glass when needed
 	- Fixed possible script runtime errors
 	- Fixed demolition spawn killing
 	- Improved domination
 	- Bots use explosives more if they have it
 	- Fixed bots moving their player when using remote
 	- Bots aim slower when ads'ing
 	- Fixed bots holding breath
 	- Bots are more smart when waiting for carepackages
 	- Improved and fixed various waypoints for maps
 	- Fixed bots rubberbanding movement when their goal changes
 	- Added bots quickscoping with snipers
 	- Added bots reload canceling and fast swaps
 	- Bots use C4
 	- Improved revenge
 	- Bots can swap weapons on spawn more likely

 - v2.0.0
 	- Initial reboot release

 - TODOs
 	- A variable leak in _menu
 	- Recoil for bots (engine, maybe script)
 	- Use static turrets in maps
 	- Proper use of pred missile

 ## Credits
 - IW4x Team - https://github.com/iw4x/iw4x-client